changjongkim/sc_rebuttal/new_rebuttal.md

 **Dedup Map.** A one-bit map cannot express sharedness, and we do not use it for that.
 The Dedup Map only skips redundant allocation on a hit, while the Semantic Prefix Registry, a replicated set of prefix-flagged BlockIDs, alone decides eviction protection.
 The is_shared term in Algorithm 1 conflated the two, and we will correct the notation.

-**INT8.** INT8 quantization follows cited prior work that reports preserved accuracy, and it is optional since the same path supports FP16.
-We will add a direct model-quality measurement in revision.
+**INT8.** INT8 compression follows cited prior work that reports preserved accuracy, and it is optional since the same path supports FP16.
+We will add a direct model-quality measurement in revision process.

 ## D. Metadata, consistency, and fault tolerance (R2, R3)